scientific-python/specs/spec-0001/index.md

      )
     ```

-    `typing.TYPE_CHECKING` is a special variable that is set to `False` at runtime, and has negative runtime impact.
+    `typing.TYPE_CHECKING` is a special variable that is set to `False` at runtime, and has negligible runtime impact.

 2. Use a [type stub (`.pyi`) file](https://mypy.readthedocs.io/en/stable/stubs.html).
 Type stubs are ignored at runtime, but used
     by static type checkers.
 This method entails adding a new file with a `.pyi` extension in the same directory as your actual `.py`.
 For example: